 Founded in 1963, Krkonoe National Park preserves glacial peaks and Alpine rolling greens.
 Several rare boreal-Arctic wildlife, namely the Alpine shrew, were also kept and protected by the park.

 Aside from the natural preservation and nature escapade Krkonoše National Park offers, it also has an amazing ski resort to enjoy winter sports and activities amidst the Czechian countryside.

-The park borders Karkonosze National Park in Poland, it provides spectacular and picturesque views of mountains and greens in Czechia’s northeastern neighbor.
-The park is ideal for family getaways adventure and a brilliant group travel idea for those seeking a memorable and fun experience in the wilderness.
+The park borders Karkonosze National Park in Poland.
+It provides spectacular and picturesque views of mountains and greens in Czechia’s northeastern neighbor.
+The park is ideal for family getaway adventures and a brilliant group travel idea for those seeking a memorable and fun experience in the wilderness.